UWCode-Group-5/COVID-Tracker/README.md

 ```
 - Created a responsive HTML shell for the code to run
 - Created the necessary structure for the COVID API at "https://api.covidtracking.com"
+- Created the necessary structure for the New York Times API at "https://developer.nytimes.com/api"
 - Used Bulma to create the layout and design of the Application
 - Used Flex Box and Column widths to make responsive on all devices
 ```